AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ## Adding a student: `add`

-Adds a student to the address book.
+Adds a student to the mod contacts list.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`